watson-developer-cloud/go-sdk/README.md

 ## Use
 Apply these general steps for services present in various packages
 1. Import the service package
-2. Create a new service instance and pass in credentials with either of [authentication](#authentication) ways
+2. Create a new service instance and pass in credentials using either of [authentication](#authentication) methods
-3. Invoke API methods using service instance.
-For a successful response, it will contain HTTP status code, response headers and API result
+3. Invoke API methods using the service instance.
+For a successful response, it will contain the HTTP status code, response headers and API result
 4. Handle responses and errors

 ```go